aws/aws-eks-best-practices/content/reliability/docs/application.md

 4. Controller manager
 5. Scheduler

 The controller manager and scheduler logs can help diagnose control plane problems such as bottlenecks and errors.
-By default, EKS control plane logs aren’t sent to CloudWatch Logs.
-You can enable control plane logging and select the types of EKS control plane logs you’d like to capture for each cluster in your account
+By default, EKS control plane logs aren't sent to CloudWatch Logs.
+You can enable control plane logging and select the types of EKS control plane logs you'd like to capture for each cluster in your account

 Collecting application logs requires installing a log aggregator tool like [Fluent Bit](http://fluentbit.io), [Fluentd](https://www.fluentd.org), or [CloudWatch Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) in your cluster.

 Kubernetes log aggregator tools run as DaemonSets and scrape container logs from nodes.
 Application logs are then sent to a centralized destination for storage.
 For example, CloudWatch Container Insights can use either Fluent Bit or Fluentd to collect logs and ship them to CloudWatch Logs for storage.
-Fluent Bit and Fluentd support many popular log analytics systems such as Elasticsearch and InfluxDB giving you the ability to change the storage backend for your logs by modifying Fluent bit or Fluentd’s log configuration.
+Fluent Bit and Fluentd support many popular log analytics systems such as Elasticsearch and InfluxDB giving you the ability to change the storage backend for your logs by modifying Fluent bit or Fluentd's log configuration.

 ### Use a distributed tracing system to identify bottlenecks